View/download the original article published by WESCO here.

 2. Operational Improvements

 Additionally, multi-sensor technology provides significant operational improvements for surveillance systems.
 For example, a 180-degree multi-sensor panoramic camera lines up four fields of view as if it were from a single camera.
 Operators can effectively view multiple areas of concern.

 Multi-sensor megapixel cameras provide outstanding resolution and image quality across each scene.
 Megapixel imagers’ high resolution lets viewers zoom in to view extreme detail or clearly see events and people at great distances.
 Plus, automated real-time intervention and post-incident video investigation are possible with features like forensic zooming, region of interest viewing, image cropping, motion detection, and panoramic views.

 4. Same Coverage; Less Equipment

-Multi-sensor megapixel cameras are cost efficient because one multi-sensor camera can replace multiple single-sensor cameras.
-Fewer cameras means lower system cost.
-Multi-sensor megapixel panoramic cameras also lower total cost of system ownership by reducing the number of network switches, video management system licenses, installation costs, and long-term maintenance.
+Multi-sensor megapixel cameras are cost-efficient because one multi-sensor camera can replace multiple single-sensor cameras.
+Fewer cameras mean lower system costs.
+Multi-sensor megapixel panoramic cameras also the lower total cost of system ownership by reducing the number of network switches, video management system licenses, installation costs, and long-term maintenance.

 Each sensor on a multi-sensor megapixel camera can be individually adjusted to focus on areas of interest in 180°, 270° or 360° ranges.
 This provides the same detailed coverage as multiple single-sensor megapixel cameras.
 A multi-sensor panoramic camera deployed in the center of a parking lot can provide 180-degree area coverage with excellent image quality.